ABlackPenny/miniGroup/README.md

-# Hello everyone
+# Hello Everyone
 ## This is our sweet mini group
-We can discuss everything here
+We can discuss everything here.

+There're some rules to follow:

+- Everyone